-10. A copy of the complaint and CCRPC's investigation report, letter of finding and remedial action plan will be submitted to VTrans within 120 days of the initial receipt of the complaint.

-11. A summary of the complaint resolution will be added to the database at CCRPC and this information will be included as part of the next Title VI update to VTrans.
+- 10. A copy of the complaint and CCRPC's investigation report, letter of finding and remedial action plan will be submitted to VTrans within 120 days of the initial receipt of the complaint. - 11.
+A summary of the complaint resolution will be added to the database at CCRPC and this information will be included as part of the next Title VI update to VTrans.
+The Director will notify the Executive Committee of the final decision, and the outcome of the complaint.